Development of the Old Testament canon: Augustine and the North African councils

 Successively the Council of Carthage (419) in its Canon 24 listed exactly the same Old Testament Canon of the previous councils:

 Augustine of Hippo wrote in his book On Christian Doctrine (Book II Chapter 8) (397 AD) listing deuterocanonical books as canonicals:

 The Synod of Laodicea

-The Synod of Laodicea was a regional synod of approximately thirty clerics from Asia Minor that assembled about 363–364 AD in Laodicea, Phrygia Pacatiana.
+The Synod of Laodicea was a regional synod of approximately thirty clerics from Asia Minor that assembled about AD 363–364 in Laodicea, Phrygia Pacatiana.

 The 59th canon forbade the readings in church of uncanonical books.
 The 60th canon listed as canonical books the 22 books of the Hebrew Bible plus the Book of Baruch and the Epistle of Jeremy.

 The authenticity of the 60th canon is doubtful as it is missing from various manuscripts and may have been added later to specify the extent of the preceding 59th canon.
 Nevertheless, given that the Book of Revelation is excluded from the New Testament in this list, it is taken by scholars such as Gallagher and Meade to transmit a genuine canon list of 4th century date.